KTH/LiveInLApp/README.md

 This is currently just a skeleton for the actual Web interface with a simple backend demo.

+## Installation
+Prerequisite: npm, java, gradle
+1. Clone the project
+2. Build the project with `gradle build`.
+This will set up both the frontend and backend of the project.
+3. Run the project
+The project can be seen in localhost:8080

 ## What is implemented
-Functional Web interface using React and KTH-style css.
+Functional Web interface using React, reactstrap and KTH-style css.

 Springboot API for posting requests of export of data and also getting information about the database for cataloging the data and presenting it in the About the data page.